 Substances such as resin, chainsaw oil, gasoline, ... might potentially soil the protective inlay and might cause the independent protective layers to stick together.

-Be careful, even if your outer fabric is not visibly damaged by a heat source, the fibres that lie beneath may have suffered from the heat resulting in a reduced level of protection.
+Be careful, even if your outer fabric is not visibly damaged by a heat source, the fibres that lie beneath it may have suffered from the heat, resulting in a reduced level of protection.

 Shrinkage decreases the level of protection because it might significantly reform the original shape of the protective layer.
 Tumble drying of chainsaw protective clothing might disturb the shape of the protective inlay, lowering efficiency.

 Never stitch through the protective inlay (only the outer fabric may be repaired) as this will decrease the immobilisation process in case of an accident.
 Of course, cutting off a piece of the trousers decreases the level of protection.